kaleidos-ventures/taiga/javascript/docs/workflows/ui/shortcuts.worflow.md

 // return to the previous scope this.shortcutsService.undoLastScope();

+// remove scope and go to the previous one this.shortcutsService.undoScope('scope');
 ```

 In this example we listen `tooltip.close` when Tooltip is instanced but we only want to listen this task when the tooltip is open so we're responsible to activate the scope and disable it when not needed.